wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    However, secrets in the key/value <a href="#SecretsEngines">secrets engine</a> are accessible to other tokens if its policy allows it.

-1. Configure GitHub engineering team authentication to be granted the default and application policies:
+4. Configure GitHub engineering team authentication to be granted the default and application policies:

    <pre>vault write auth/github/map/teams/engineering value=default,applications</pre>

-<a name="AuthMethods"></a>

-### Auth Methods

-Auth methods perform authentication to verify the user or machine-supplied information.

-* LDAP auth method enables user authentication using an existing LDAP server while
-* AppRole auth method is recommended for server machines or apps handling automated workflows
-<br /><br />

 <a name="AppRole"></a>

 ### AppRole Auth Method

    * https://developer.hashicorp.com/vault/docs/auth/approle
    * https://developer.hashicorp.com/vault/tutorials/auth-methods/approle
    <br /><br />